nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix E: Product Survey
 ###Any.do
 ####Any.do is a mobile and online task manager application (not a command-line application).
+####Strengths
 1. User can add new lists of tasks, add new tasks to a selected list.
 2. User can include task descriptions, notes and set date, time in 24- or 12-hour format.
 3. User can add sub-tasks under a selected task.
 4. User can delete tasks and lists of tasks.
 5. User can set recurring tasks.
 6. User can undo marking a task done.
 7. User can set the priority level of a task.
+8. User can choose to view completed tasks by list, time and priority.
+9. User can choose from different themes of UI.
+####Weaknesses
-Only two priority levels are supported
+1. Only two priority levels are supported.
-8. User can choose to view completed and uncompleted tasks.
-For completed tasks, they are listed in the order of completion, rather than in the order of task date or time.
-The task name, date/time and list name are shown.
+2. Viewing of uncompleted tasks is in the order of completion, rather than in the order of task date or time.
 Viewing by list or date is not supported.
-For uncompleted tasks, users can choose to view by list, time and priority.
-9. User can choose from different themes of UI.

 ###Taskwarrior
 ####Taskwarrior is a well-developed command line task manager software.
 It has implemented many functionalities, but only the ones most applicable to the project are detailed in this document.
+####Strengths
 1. User can execute all the must-have commands (CRUD, Undo, Mark Done etc.).
 2. User can also search or list by filters like status of tasks, due date, tags/virtual tags.
 3. User can also update the task name by using the prepend and append commands.